 |Heart rate monitoring||Yes|

 The return policy on all Bowflex, Nautilus and Schwinn machines (they are all the same family) is a little broader than other brands.
 You get six weeks from the time you get the M6 to initiate a return.
 And, you just need to send it back in its original condition in suitable packaging.

-On the Bowflex website, 1,125 people (as of this publishing) have given the M6 a 4.7 average rating.
+On the Bowflex website, a little more than 1,500 people (as of this publishing) have given the M6 a 4.7 average rating.
 Criticisms include some back pain while using as well as squeaking noises and knocks coming from within the machine.
 That doesn’t really surprise me.
 Bowflex has pretty decent stuff, but it isn’t quite known for being high quality.

 Final Verdict of Our Bowflex M6 Review